Notice of AGM and Shareholder Presentations

-Copies of the Annual Report and Accounts of the Company in respect of the financial period ended 28 February 2021 and the Notice of Annual General Meeting to be held on 25 August 2021, and Shareholder presentation meetings to be held on 28 July 2021 and 12 August 2021 have been posted to shareholders.
-Copies of the Annual Report and Proxy Forms are available on the www.oxfordtechnologyvcts.com website and the text of the accompanying letter sent out is copied below.
+Copies have been posted to shareholders of the Annual Report and Accounts of the Company in respect of the financial period ended 28 February 2021 and the Notice of Annual General Meeting to be held on 25 August 2021 and the Shareholder presentation meetings to be held on 28 July and 12 August.
 Please sign up for the meetings at https://forms.gle/oTHUsj7dquSwpCug7

+Copies of the Annual Report and Proxy Forms are available on the www.oxfordtechnologyvcts.com website and the text of the accompanying shareholders letter sent out is repeated below.

-The Company’s net asset value per share decreased by 3.0p per share from 27.8p at 29 February 2020 to 24.8p per share as at 28 February 2021.
-Compared to 29 February 2020, operating costs reduced the NAV per share by 1.2p during the period, with a further loss of 1.8p per share due to movements in the portfolio: reductions in the valuations of Select Technology and ImmBio only partially being offset by an increase in the value of Scancell.
+The Net Asset Value (NAV) per share has decreased by 27.4p from 69.6p at 29 February 2020 to 42.2p at 28 February 2021.
+This is a disappointing result.
+The portfolio value of Ixaris Group Holdings declined by £2.3m with the collapse of its market and the loss was only partially offset by a gain of £0.7m in Scancell.
+However, Ixaris has now been sold.
+On 14 May 2021 a sale and purchase agreement was signed allowing OT3 to exit at a profit for cash close to the value we were carrying at year end.
+Completion of the sale ix expected to be 31 July 2021.

-As at the quarter end at 31 May 2021 the unaudited net asset value per share had increased to 27.2p.
-This incorporates the IPO share price of Arecor which floated on AIM on 3 June.
-The Directors have also reviewed the carrying values of the unquoted investments and these remain largely unchanged from their values at 28 February 2021.
+The unaudited NAV per share rose to 44.4p as at 31 May 2021.
+This incorporates the IPO share price of Arecor which floated on AIM on 3 June partially offset by a fall in the Scancell share price.
+The Directors have also reviewed the carrying costs of the unquoted investments and these remain largely unchanged from their values at 28 February 2021.

-After hosting last year’s AGM via electronic means, we had hoped to return to full normality for this year’s event, while also recognising the convenience of enabling virtual participation.
+Shareholders should note that as a result of the sale of Ixaris and the flotation of Arecor that your Company has become transformed into a very concentrated life sciences AIM VCT with substantial cash resources.

+This opens up new possibilities for a return of profits and a reduction in the discount at which OT3 shares trade to NAV.
+Clearly it is expected that substantial Ixaris proceeds will be returned to shareholders as dividends, but the Board is conscious of its additional responsibilities.
+There has previously been little liquidity for trading OT3 shares, the spread too high and the discount too large.
+The Board has a governance requirement to deliver on this, where practicable.

 - Wednesday 25 August 2021 at 10.30am: Virtual AGM.
 This will be a meeting to consider the formal business of the AGM.
 All voting will be by poll (i.e. not using a show of hands), so please ensure that you return your proxy forms as soon as possible (and in any event by 10.30am on 23 August 2021) and / or register your votes with your broker if your shares are held with nominees.
 It is strongly encouraged that you appoint the Chairman of the AGM as your proxy to enable the orderly conduct of voting at the AGM.
 Please refer to the Notice of AGM for further details regarding lodging a proxy form.
 Please send in any questions you have, and we will seek to answer them at the meeting and also put up a Q&A section on the website.